NeuralSec/Feature-Net-Learn/README.md

 # Feature-Net-Learn
-The python code for a perceptron neural network which aims to infer hidden network.
+The python code for a Multilayer perceptron neural network which aims to infer hidden network.
+The number of layers and perceptrons can be adjusted.
 A paper to be submitted is included.
 Files are listed as follows:

 TrainingFeatureNetInf.py ------------------------- Modifying and training DNN model.